You want smart political talk without the meltdowns?

 Well, finally, I mean, it was nice to finally get an answer there.

-That was very nice of him to finally answer.
+That was very nice of him to finally answer, you know, after he wasted all that time.

-So just the news.com, John Solomon, it'll be on Hannity tonight.
+He'll be on Hannity tonight.

-Newly discovered inquiry after the 2020 election into the payment of Hunter Biden's overdue taxes by a lawyer, but like every other investigative avenue, there was obstruction by prosecutors.
+Newly discovered inquiry after the 2020 election into the payment of Hunter Biden's overdue taxes by a lawyer.

 Here we go again.

-You see a pattern emerging here.
+You see a pattern emerging here?

-Weaponization, how they politicize the FBI, the DOJ, the FBI and the IRS probed allegations of Joe Biden's 2020 presidential campaign.
+Weaponization, how they politicize the FBI, the DOJ, the FBI, and the IRS probed allegations of Joe Biden's 2020 presidential campaign.

-Now they may have benefited from campaign finance criminal violations.
+Now, they may have benefited from campaign finance criminal violations.

 Is that a campaign donation?

-Anyway, this previously unreported campaign finance inquiry was first alluded to in a transcript in interviews with House investigators and two IRS uh whistleblowers and the retired FBI supervisor whistleblower.
+Anyway, this previously unreported campaign finance inquiry was first alluded to in a transcript in interviews with House investigators and two IRS whistleblowers and the retired FBI supervisor whistleblower.

 And allegations have since been augmented in recent weeks by new evidence uncovered by the House Ways and Means Committee, the Judiciary Committee, and the House Oversight Committee.